ritaeperjesi/diploma/diary.md

 creating preselection questionnaire, checking it with Fanni, who is an expert on doing research

 ### 2022.11.16.
+I bought a good chair in IKEA.
+It's important to have a good chair to work.
 Meeting with Agustin and Mario, discussing project, painting - learning how to hold the brush esoteric programming languages